-Noose tightened around opposition
+Noose tightened around Opposition

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Screw has been tightened further against the government as the National Accountability Bureau (NAB), Rawalpindi, on Wednesday arrested the PPP’s senior leader Khursheed Shah from near Banigala, while remand of the PML-N Vice President Maryam Nawaz and opposition leader in the Punjab Assembly Hamza Shahbaz have been extended.
+ISLAMABAD: Screw has been tightened further against the government as the National Accountability Bureau (NAB) Rawalpindi on Wednesday arrested the PPP senior leader Khursheed Shah from near Banigala, while remand of the PML-N Vice President Maryam Nawaz and opposition leader in Punjab Assembly Hamza Shahbaz have been extended.

 The NAB alleged that the accused used these illegal funds to accumulate assets and record has been requisitioned regarding huge contracts worth billions of rupees that have been awarded to frontmen of the accused.
 Furthermore, the NAB investigation revealed that a number of businesses are being run in the name of benamidars.

-Meanwhile, Sindh Chief Minister Murad Ali Shah, while talking to media persons, said that the PPP senior leader was not evading any investigation and the government made a wrong move by arresting Khursheed Shah.
+Meanwhile, Sindh Chief Minister Murad Ali Shah said while talking to media persons that the PPP senior leader was not evading any investigation and the government made a wrong move by arresting Khursheed Shah.

 As the hearing commenced, the NAB prosecutor shared a list of the board of directors of the Chaudhry Sugar Mills, informing that former prime minister Nawaz Sharif, his late wife Kulsoom Nawaz, Hussain Nawaz, Maryam Nawaz and others were members of the board of directors of the Chaudhry Sugar Mills.
 He informed the court that the mill was established in 1992 with an investment of Rs700 million out of which Rs400 million was obtained as loan from a bank.
 Moreover, the prosecutor claimed that the mill received a loan of 15 million dollars from offshore companies owned by the Nawaz family.
 He said both the accused were not answering questions about the said loan.